nrnhines/mod2c/README.md

 make install
 ```

-Note that mod2c is used only during the compilation phase of the CoreNEURON simulator and hence should be built only for the front-end/login nodes in cross-compile environments like BG-Q, Cray, Intel MIC etc.
+Note that mod2c is used only during the compilation phase of the CoreNEURON simulator
+and hence should be built only for the front-end/login nodes in cross-compile environments
+like BG-Q, Cray, Intel MIC etc.

 ## License
 * See LICENSE.txt
 * See [NEURON](https://www.neuron.yale.edu/neuron/)

+## Contributors
+To facilitate the future distributions of the software the Blue Brain Project wishes to remain the sole
+owner of the copyright.
+Therefore we will ask contributors to not modify the existing copyright.
+Contributors will however be gratefully acknowledged in the corresponding CREDIT.txt file.